 Radiolab is a compelling podcasts that has a huuuuuuge ranger of topics.
 Some of my favorite are topics that explore everyday ideas through multiple stories.
 They’re engaging because they include lots of interviews and cool production techniques that keep you listening.
 Radiolab also works great if you are implementing cross-curricular teaching.

 Choose an episode of Radiolab and have students write down key points as they listen.
 This allows them to practice summarizing, paraphrasing, and quoting directly.
 If the topic is a controversial one, you can spend time at the end of class having a student-led discussion on where they fall on the issue.

 One of my favorite episodes for this type of deep thinking is called “The Good Samaritan,” and you can find it HERE to listen.

 I’ve created a 2-3 day lesson that allows students to listen, take meaningful notes, engage in a class discussion, and ultimately write about their thoughts on this controversial law.
 You can access that HERE.

 Use The Podcast Scattered In Conjunction With Memoir Writing

 What It’s About

 Friends, my love for this podcast is soooooo deep.
 Comedian Chris Garcia tells the story of his recently deceased father, an immigrant who struggled when he came to the US.
 Chris tells his story in a way that brings you into his father’s life.
-If you want to develop empathy in your students or an understanding of the immigrant’s experience, this is one way to do it.
+If you want to develop empathy in your students or expose them to one immigrant’s experience, this is a great way to do it.